 All too often, when there are concerns about a child’s development, the focus falls only on the child – as if the ‘problem’ is within them.
 But it’s vital that early years practitioners take time to assess any environmental factors which could be impeding the child’s progress.
 The following examples illustrate how small changes to the environment can have a big impact on a child’s learning or behaviour:

-1. Sam’s key worker was concerned that he spent lots of time running the whole length of the pre-school room and little time looking at other activities.
-The Area SENCO noticed that the layout of the room left a long, wide, furniture-free channel.
+1. Sam’s key person was concerned that he spent lots of time running the whole length of the preschool room and little time looking at other activities.
+The Area SENCo noticed that the layout of the room left a long, wide, furniture-free channel.
 This space was cueing Sam to run up and down.
 By moving some shelf units and tables, the temptation was removed and Sam began to explore other options.

 2. Millie always wandered away at story time and often wasn’t alone in this.
 The supervisor and key worker made some observations.
 Realising that story time had become a ‘filler’ activity whilst preparations were made for lunchtime, they made some changes.
 Group sizes were reduced.
 Large format books with illustrations which everyone could see were chosen.
 Where possible, puppets or props were used to help tell the story.
 Millie not only engaged with story time, but began to use the puppets to retell the story to her doll.